guialfaro053/Finetuning-Godel/README.md

 ---
 The data was is formatted as follows in JSON format:
+It is assumed that each conversation turn corresponds to the user and conversational agent respectively in the context key.
 ```json
   {
     "Instruction": "Instruction: given a dialog context and a description of an AI assistant, you need to response emphatically."